anggardagasta/NodeJS/realtime-chat/readme.txt

-- Type "node index.js" on your terminal
+- Type "npm start" on your terminal
 - Open your favorite browser and then access localhost:3001